 The game features heavy influences lifted from Lord of the Flies and was targeted in several controversies thanks to its mature content and extremely adult themes.
 The Aristocrats leader, Diane, regularly abuses her groupmates and violence against other underage girls, including Jennifer, is a frequent occurrence.
 This, alongside heavy sexual implications and themes within the female cast, was subject to heavy controversy and debate when news of the game reached North America.
 The extremely negative reaction to the game caused SCEI to withdraw its intentions of a NTSC localization, of which Atlus picked up and released in North America territories on September 12, 2006.

 The game's continued controversy and relatively undeserved scrutiny led to the cancellation of a European release, originally slated for November 6th, 2006.
 Subsequent bans were also put into effect in Australian/New Zealand territories.

-Rule of Rose was released to mixed critical response, generally being praised for it's atmosphere, story and themes.
-Unfortunately, the gameplay was universally held as lackluster.
+Rule of Rose was released to mixed critical response, generally being praised for its atmosphere, story and themes.
+However, the gameplay was universally held as lackluster.
 Archaic controls and slow-paced gameplay was seen as being a blemish on an otherwise-incredibly compelling and original game.

 - Ambient music for strings "Fear" Part II